zalyoung/gitlab-handbook/content/handbook/security/security-assurance/governance_and_field_security_team_charter.md

 ### Automation

-The scope of the Automation program is primarily Assurance, with impacts company-wide.
+The scope of the Automation program is primarily Assurance, with impacts company-wide as Security Assurance works across the company.
 Automation collaborates with cross-functional teams to develop automated solutions to increase security efficiency, accuracy, and scope for all other Assurance programs.

 ## Strengths and skills